cgswords/MIPS-Emulator/README.md

 A Java emulator written for a class a long time ago.

 ## Execution Instructions
-`cd` to `bin`, and run the command:
+Built it and run  run the command:

     java GUIMain

-Note: the command `java GUIMain.class` will fail miserably
-Note: You must be in the `bin` folder for it to execute properly

 A GUI will launch that displays current instruction memory, all 32 registers, and control buttons.